-- Carefully clean the outside of the filter and its holder, to prevent dust from getting into the fuel system. - Place a container under the filter and drain it via drain plug (1) (fig. D4/1). - Loosen the body of filter (2) (fig. D4/1). - Remove the filter cartridge by pressing the cartridge (3) (fig. D4/2) down against the pressure of the spring and turn it to the left. - Insert a new cartridge (see chapter: 6 MAINTE-NANCE: FILTER CARTRIDGES AND BELTS), by pressing the cartridge (3) (fig. D4/2) down against the pressure of the spring and turning it to the right to lock it into the body of the filter.
+- Place a container under the filter and drain it via drain plug (1) (fig. D4/1). - Loosen the body of filter (2) (fig. D4/1). - Remove the filter cartridge by pressing the cartridge (3) (fig. D4/2) down against the pressure of the spring and turning it to the left.

-- Place the new seal (4) (fig. D4/2) onto the body of the filter and lubricate the contact surface using clean engine oil.

-- Remount the body of the filter onto its holder.
-Handtighten it and then secure it with a quarter turn more. - Close drain plug (1) (fig. D4/1) and remove the container. - Before starting the engine, leave the ignition on for one minute, to give the fuel pump time to relieve air from the filter. - Start the engine and make sure there is no leakage. - If necessary, bleed the fuel circuit (see chapter: 6 OCCASIONAL MAINTENANCE : G1 FUEL SYSTEM).
+- Insert a new cartridge (see chapter: 6 MAINTE-NANCE: FILTER CARTRIDGES AND BELTS), by pressing the cartridge (3) (fig. D4/2) down against the pressure of the spring and turning it to the right to lock it into the body of the filter. - Place the new seal (4) (fig. D4/2) onto the body of the filter and lubricate the contact surface using clean engine oil. - Remount the body of the filter onto its holder.
+Hand-tighten it and then secure it with a quarter turn more. - Close drain plug (1) (fig. D4/1) and remove the container - Before starting the engine, leave the ignition on for one minute, to give the fuel pump time to relieve air from the filter. - Start the engine and make sure there is no leakage.